A primer on bean nutrition

 The original plant-based protein

-Beans pack in an average of 21-24 grams of protein per 1-½ cups (varies by bean).
+Beans pack in an average of 14-16 grams of protein per 1 cup of cooked beans (varies by bean).
 That’s as much as ¾ cups Greek yogurt, 2 eggs, 4 tbsp peanut butter, or 2 oz ground turkey.
 With growing interest in plant-based meat alternatives, it’s important not to overlook the original plant-based protein, which also offers loads of fiber, vitamins, minerals, and antioxidants.
 Plant-based meat alternatives have been designed to mimic what people love about meat, but with that comes saturated fat and excess sodium.
 If you’re vegetarian or an occasional meat eater, beans can be an especially important source of not only protein but also iron and zinc.
 They’re also a key dietary source of B vitamins, potassium, magnesium, among other nutrients.
 Colored beans (like Negro or Ayocote Morado) contain impressive levels of antioxidants in their outer coats, at levels similar to some fruits and vegetables!
 We don’t need to tell you twice to eat your beans.

 Critical for closing the fiber gap

 The new 2020-25 Dietary Guidelines for Americans reports that more than

 90% of women and 97% of men do not meet recommended intakes for dietary fiber (known as the “fiber gap”).
 The number one culprit?
 Not enough plants: legumes (aka beans), fruit, vegetables, and whole grains.
 As the structural backbone of plants, fiber is key to a healthy gut and reduced risk of heart disease, obesity, type 2 diabetes, and certain cancers.
 That’s because the different types of fiber (both soluble and insoluble) work their magic by escorting food along the digestive tract, lowering the amount of cholesterol, sugar, and toxins that get released into the bloodstream.
 A fiber-rich diet keeps you feeling fuller for longer and adds bulk to your stool for easy passage.
 The USDA recommends eating 28 grams of fiber daily per 2,000 calories.
 Packing in an average of 16 grams (varies by bean) in just 1 cup of cooked beans, they're a no-brainer for getting more fiber in your diet.

 Healthy gut, healthy everything